-The term 'Money Supply' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Money Supply' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Where business and economics are concerned, the money supply proves to be the complete quantity of money that is available throughout the economy at any given moment in time.
 Money can be defined in a few different ways.
 The commonly accepted definitions are comprised of both circulating currency and demand deposits.
 Demand deposits are the assets of depositors in banks that are easy for them to access, such as checking accounts.

 The statistical data on money supply is recorded and made available to the public by the government.
 In some countries, the central bank publishes such information.
 Analysts are always interested in any changes to the money supply total, since it has great impacts on inflation levels, prices, and the business cycle.

 There are now several different measurements of money supply published within the U.S. These range from narrow to broad money supply totals.
 While narrower calculations only measure the most liquid of assets that are easy to spend, such as currency itself and checking account deposits, other broader measures include assets that are not so liquid, such as certificates of deposit.

 The MB is the complete monetary base as it pertains to all currency.
 It proves to be the money supply figure that is the most liquid.
 M1 is the measure that leaves out bank reserves.
 M2 is the measurement that is given as the main economic indicator in figuring how high inflation will become.
 Both money and its near substitutes are included in this category.
 M3 used to be the main figure for money supply in the Untied States, until the Fed elected not to release it any longer after 2006.
 It included the M2 measure plus longer term deposits.